jcarpenter-uam/uam-it/instructions/TALOS.md

 # Talos Setup

+Here are the system extensions needed for our configuration:

+- `siderolabs/iscsi-tools`
+- `siderolabs/util-linux-tools`

 Follow these steps in order to configure and bootstrap your Talos cluster.
 Official docs can be found [here](https://www.talos.dev/v1.11/talos-guides/install/virtualized-platforms/proxmox/).

 1.  **Find Your Virtio Disk**